-- Students are assessed 4 times a year using a Star Test, this gives the student their Reading Age at each point and from this baseline we monitor their
+Students are assessed 4 times a year using a Star Test, this gives the student their Reading Age at each point and from this baseline we monitor their development;

-- Using their reading range (ZPD) we help each student choose books; fiction or non-fiction (and even articles) which are most suitable for
+Using their reading range (ZPD) we help each student choose books; fiction or non-fiction (and even articles) which are most suitable for them;

 How often should students read?

 Research shows that reading for at least 20 minutes a day will have a positive impact on progress.
-In school, students read and quiz during their designated library time after school until 4pm.
+In school, students have the opportunity to read and quiz during their designated library time after school until 4pm.